|

 What kind of insurance do I need?

-It would help if you had commercial auto insurance and general liability insurance.
+You should obtain commercial auto insurance and general liability insurance.

 Focus on a simple, effective menu with popular, easy-to-prepare items.
 Source quality ingredients and set competitive prices.